 Fires on the client side before the active tab is changed within a tab control.

-The ActiveTabChanging event handler receives an argument of the ASPxClientTabControlTabCancelEventArgs type.
-The following properties provide information specific to this event.
+The ActiveTabChanging event's data class is ASPxClientTabControlTabCancelEventArgs.
+The following properties provide information specific to this event:

 |reloadContentOnCallback||Gets or sets a value specifying whether a callback should be sent to the server to reload the content of the page being activated.|